 Creating a title and a slug

-When a WordPress page or post is created, the original title of the page becomes the slug.
-Unless edited.
+When you create a WordPress page or post, the original title of the page becomes the slug.
+However, you can edit the slug.

 A title such as ‘Our Services’ will create the slug ‘our-services’.

 File names across join in one string.
 Across the web, a dash represents spaces between words.
 So, within the slug, WordPress adheres to the rule.